ThienPham-Si/ThienPham-Si/README.md

 - 🎓 Graduating in December 2023 with a degree in computer science.

-- 💻 Skilled in Python, Go, Rust, Swift, C/C++, JavaScript, PHP, and a bunch of other tools and frameworks.
+- 💻 Skilled in Python, Go, Rust, Swift, C/C++, JavaScript, and a bunch of other tools and frameworks.

-- 🚀 Currently working as a software engineer at Stitchbox, where I help build a social networking platform for gamers.

 Want to get in touch?
 Shoot me an email at thienpham.3dev@gmail.com, or find me on LinkedIn.
 Let's connect!